Alexander Clark: Life in Muscatine

-The Iowa State Supreme Court also ruled in the Clarks' favor in April 1867, noting that under the 1857 Iowa Constitution, the board of education is required to "provide for the education of all the youths of the State, through a system of common schools.
-The court ruled that requiring black students to attend a separate school violated the law which "expressly gives the same rights to all the youths."
+The Iowa State Supreme Court also ruled in the Clarks' favor in March 1868, noting that under the 1857 Iowa Constitution, the board of education is required to "provide for the education of all the youths of the State, through a system of common schools."
+The court ruled that requiring Black students to attend a separate school and denying them of a quality education violated the law which "expressly gives the same rights to all the youths."
 Due to Clark's action, Iowa was among the first states to integrate its schools.
-This state case was cited by the US Supreme Court in its ruling in Brown v.
+This case was later cited by the US Supreme Court in its ruling in Brown v.
 Board of Education (1954).
+In 2019, the middle school Susan attended was renamed Susan Clark Junior High in recognition of her integrating the school and Iowa public schools as a result.

 Clark's son, Alexander G. Clark Jr., was the first African American to earn a law degree from the college in Iowa City, now part of the University of Iowa, graduating in 1879.
 Clark Sr. also studied there, graduating with a law degree in 1884.
 They practiced together for a while.